clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Redis Operator in a Kubernetes cluster
 ======================================

+After setting up :ref:`kubernetes` in |CL|, you will need to enable it to support DCPMM using the pmem-cls driver.
+To install the driver follow the instructions in the `pmem-csi`_ repository.

-We are Using source code from the `Redis operator`_ .
+We are using source code from the `Redis operator`_ .

 .. note::

    If you already have a redis-operator, you will need to delete it before installing a new one.

-..
-TODO:  follow up on installation instructions

 After installing the operator you are ready to deploy redisfailover instances using a yaml file, like this `example for persistent memory`_.
 You can download it and change the source of the image to reflect your environment.
 We have named our yaml `redis-failover.yml`